-Africa is home to some of the oldest pottery making traditions in the world, pottery found in West Africa (Mali) dating to about 10,000 BC.
+Africa is home to some of the oldest pottery making traditions in the world, including pottery found in excavations in West Africa (Mali) dating to at least 9,500 BC.
 Pottery traditions are found across the continent and include not only functional objects but also items of ritual or religious importance.
 Today, pottery-making continues to be an important means of artistic expression.

 Masquerade is both an art of performance and transformation in Africa.
 Often, masquerades maintain and express the secret knowledge of local communities.
 They are danced at key moments, such as during initiation, at funerals, and to mark the agricultural calendar.
 Masquerade performance continues to be a predominantly male activity, although the characters may be female.
 Masquerade incorporates dancing, music and the participation of spectators.